vuesence/vue-faq/docs/en/frontend/learning.md

 An excellent Vue tutorial in English is the May 2023 [Vue.js 3 Design Patterns and Best Practices](https://www.oreilly.com/library/view/vuejs-3-design/9781803238074/).
 You can register on oReilly and read for 10 days for free.
 Even download it.
 In spite of the title, the book teaches programming, and from a fairly basic level.

+[Code examples from the book](https://github.com/PacktPublishing/Vue.js-3-Design-Patterns-and-Best-Practices) are in the public repository and well worth studying.

 :::

 ::: details Vue 2 or Vue 3?